podium-lib/podlet/README.md

 });
 ```

-It is worth noticing that when a layout server sends a request to a podlet in development mode, the
-default context will be overridden by the context from the layout server and the encapsulating HTML
+When a layout server sends a request to a podlet in development mode, the default context will be overridden by the context from the layout server and the encapsulating HTML
 document will not be applied.